| John Bosman | 754 words

 A snapshot of America’s aging infrastructure

-According to the American Society of Civil Engineers (ASCE), U.S. infrastructure scored a C- on its most recent national report card.
-Key systems are strained by decades of deferred maintenance, underinvestment, and outdated design assumptions that can’t keep up with modern demands or the intensifying impact of climate change.
+According to the American Society of Civil Engineers (ASCE), U.S. infrastructure scored a C on its 2025 national report card — the best grade since ASCE began issuing report cards in 1998, up from a C- in 2021.
+Key systems are still strained by decades of deferred maintenance, underinvestment, and outdated design assumptions that can’t keep up with modern demands or the intensifying impact of climate change.

 - Water systems: the U.S. loses an estimated 6 billion gallons of treated water daily from leaking pipes, as reported by the Environmental Protection Agency (EPA).